Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 * Until now, we have practices subnetting using **FLSM** (Fixed-Length Subnet Masks).
 * This means that all of the subnets use the same prefix length (ie. subnetting a class C network into 4 subnets using /26).
 * **VLSM** (Variable-Length Subnet Masks) is the process of creating subnets of different sizes, to make your use of network addresses more efficient.
-* VLSM is more complicated that FLSM, but it's easy if you follow the steps correctly.
+* VLSM is more complicated than FLSM, but it's easy if you follow the steps correctly.

 ![vlsm introduction](./img/vlsm-intro.png)
 * We need to create 5 subnets, which means we need to borrow 3 host bits.